The Law

 So the threshold for becoming a civilization is quite high, and since humans had just evolved in Africa with a higher brain capacity, but with no previous technology to build upon, we should not expect them to immediately build a civilization.
 The folks who came out of Africa were therefore not a civilization, but they should also not be called uncivilized.

-Ishtar’s pursuit of revenge in ancient myths is an extension of her close connection to the dispensation of justice, and the maintenance of universal order.
+Inanna, Semitic Ishtar’s dual nature of compassion and pursuit of revenge in ancient myths is an extension of her close connection to the dispensation of justice, and the maintenance of universal order.
 Love and war are both forces with the potential to create chaos and confusion, and the deity associated with them needed to be able to restore order as well as to disrupt it.

 Ishtar is sometimes represented as a warrior who graces the battlefield demonstrating love, loyalty and a fierce commitment to justice.
 Love is said to conquer all, and in the ancient world, Ishtar did just that.